Ibragim Kadiev

 Ibragim Magomedrashidovich Kadiev (Ибрагим Магомедрашидович Кадиев; born 12 April 2004) is a Russian freestyle wrestler who competes in the 86 kilogram class.
 In 2024, he became the Russian National champion and the U20 World champion, feat he had first accomplished in 2023 at 79 kilograms.

 Background

 Kadiev was born on 12 April 2004 in Kayakentsky District, Dagestan, Russia but now resides in Makhachkala.
 Kadiev is of Kumyk heritage.

 Career

 He has a junior national bronze medal in 2022.
 In 2023, he won the junior Russian nationals in Yakutsk and the junior world championships in Amman, Jordan.
 In April 2024, he came first at the junior Russian nationals again.

 In May 2024, he became a senior Russian national champion at 86 kilos, where he beat senior national champion Arslan Bagev of North Ossetia, world champion Akhmed Usmanov of Dagestan, world bronze medalist Vladislav Valiev from North Ossetia and Malik Shavaev from Kabardino-Balkaria.
+For a second time, Kadiev placed first in the Russian senior nationals in Moscow, defeating Artur Naifonov in the final in a closely contested match.

+In January 2026, Kadiev won his first gold at the Ivan Yarygin Golden Grand Prix which secured him a spot on the Russian squad headed to the European championships.
+In February, he then took first place at the ranking series in Tirana before headed to his first senior European championships in Tirana, Albania.
+He took first place, after defeating Göçen, Gamkrelidze and in the final, Arsenii Dzhioev of Azerbaijan, in a close match.